 We can personally recommend Chad Hoel and his sister Kim Hoel as we obviously had a very positive experience.
 What we liked about Chad was his responsiveness, how easy he was to work with and his transparency – there’s no hidden agenda.
 We decided Chad was the eHarmony of campground membership resales and told him so – he laughed.

 So if you’re also looking into a resale camping membership – whether it’s Thousand Trails or any other network – do give Chad or Kim a call on 800-272-0401 to ask for their advice and they will point you in the right direction.
 Their contact info is also at the bottom of this post.
-Chad can sometimes be hard to reach as he gets so many calls and emails but Kim is just as knowledgable and helpful so don’t hesitate to contact her too.
+They can sometimes be hard to reach as they gets so many calls so email is often the best way to get started – click here to email for the latest pricing and available inventory.

-Please also feel free to tell them that Marc and Julie Bennett of RVLove.com referred you.
-To be completely transparent, Chad and Kim do have a referral program and may send a commission to clients who have referred business to them, but this is not the reason we are recommending them!
-The fact is, after several weeks of trying to do this ourselves, dealing with Chad at CMO was simply the most time and cost-effective way to find the ideal membership for us – professional, painless and risk-free.
-And of course, he got us our Elite membership at a better price than we had been able to find ourselves.
+Please also tell them that Marc and Julie Bennett of RVLove.com referred you.
+To be transparent, Chad and Kim do have a referral program and may send a commission to clients who have referred business to them, but this is not the reason we are recommending them!
+The fact is, after several weeks of trying to do this ourselves, we found dealing with CMO was simply the most time and cost-effective way to find the ideal membership for us – professional, painless and risk-free.
+You don’t pay any fee for their service, and of course, we got our Elite membership from Campground Membership Outlet at a MUCH better price than we had been able to find ourselves via private sellers.
 Done deal!

 How long does a Membership transfer take?